Complete One-Year Powerlifting Workout Programme for Long-Term Strength

 Strength Gains vs Muscle Size

-Powerlifting focuses on absolute strength, while bodybuilding prioritizes muscle size and aesthetics.
+Big lift focuses on absolute strength, while bodybuilding prioritizes muscle size and aesthetics.
 Rep ranges and training volume differ accordingly.

 Can a Bodybuilder Follow a Powerlifting Plan

-How This Powerlifting Program Builds Muscle and Strength
+How This Plan Builds Muscle and Strength

 Heavy compound lifts stimulate muscle mass growth and neurological adaptation.
 Over time, this leads to improved strength, coordination, and lifting efficiency.